miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 This flow-state post has been fun, but it's time to get back to work... so that I can get back to work.
 Dependencies, sheesh!

+Yeah.
+If not now, when?
+I gotta do this thing.
+The world changes forever if I can get over this technical hurdle and intellectual puzzle.
+In fact, I already solved it.
+It's in yesterday's post.
+I cross-referenced it back and forth between the different AIs.
+It's solid.
+I just need to implement... need to implement... need to implement...
+NEXT DAY'S ENTRY COMING UP!